What You Need to Know About Age Discrimination at the Workplace

 Under the Equality Act 2010, it is unlawful for an employer to discriminate against employees, people seeking employment or trainees because of their age.
 This means that an individual must not be treated unfairly in the workplace due to their relative youth or age.

-However, there is sometimes confusion as to what counts as discrimination.
+However, there is sometimes confusion about what counts as discrimination.
 This article will address the most frequently raised questions regarding age and its potential effect on your employment.

 What Is Age Discrimination?

-Age discrimination is an employer treating a member of staff or an applicant less favourably than another member of staff or applicant due to their increasing age or their youth.
+Age discrimination is an employer treating an applicant or employee less favourably than another member of staff or applicant due to their relative youth or age.

 There are a variety of ways that you can suffer age discrimination.
 You can experience discrimination based on your actual age, your perceived age or your connection to someone else of a certain age.